Artchibald/2022_icon_rebrand_scripts/README.md

 - Sat 25 June 3 hours docs review, repo set up, set up typescript installation, remove all errors from original js script copy as TS
 - 26 July 2 hours, Katie requested removing expressive jpgs and pngs under 512.
 Had to repackage and retest.
 - 10 (1/2 day), 11, 12 Oct 2022, 2.5 days reworking the whole operation to rectify exports according to brief from Katie.
+- Thu 10 Nov - 1/2 day migraine. double check expressive banner crops @8px for Michael Williams, they were out and technically time consuming to correct and review feedback from Katie with attached files.
 # Shorten file names as per Jo request?

 # Add swatch to your swatches panel before starting with swtach .ai file.
 Swatch menu > Other Library...